MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 - APIs for Python and .NET languages (C#, F#, and VB.NET) for running quantum programs written in Q#
 - Tools to facilitate your development

-Q# programs can run as standalone applications using Visual Studio Code or Visual Studio, through Jupyter Notebooks with the IQ# Jupyter kernel, or paired with a host program written in a .NET language (typically C#) or Python.
-You can also run Q# programs online using [Codespaces](https://online.visualstudio.com/) or [MyBinder.org](https://mybinder.org/).
+Q# programs can run as standalone applications using Visual Studio Code or Visual Studio, through Jupyter Notebooks with the IQ# Jupyter kernel, or paired with a host program written in Python or a .NET language (C#, F#).
+You can also run Q# programs online using [Codespaces](https://online.visualstudio.com/), [MyBinder.org](https://mybinder.org/), or [Docker](#use-the-qdk-with-docker).

 ## Installation options

-You can use the QDK three ways:
+You can use the QDK in three ways:

 - [Install the QDK locally](#install-the-qdk-locally)
 - [Use the QDK online](#use-the-qdk-online)